 Everything is designed to deliver that warm sound that echoes through the rest of your setup, from the perfect bearing edge at the bottom to the shell on top.

 After several years of use, I noticed that the innermost ply shell reveals some craquelure along the wood’s grain.
-But several experts have told me that this something familiar.
+But several experts have told me that this is something familiar.

 The chrome has remained strong all through.
 I cannot even think of changing anything ye because there is nothing wrong anywhere.